twitwi/slidev-addon-ultracharger/example.md

 TODO

 - might handle nested outlines e.g. current="1.3"
-- <strike>might rethink all the thing with the aim of generating the TOC automatically, with links etc, and also generating microTOC (like beamer with the dots)</strike> It has been implement, see the TOC feature (which is also shown as dots in the slide footer)
+- <del>might rethink all the thing with the aim of generating the TOC automatically, with links etc, and also generating microTOC (like beamer with the dots)</del> It has been implement, see the TOC feature (which is also shown as dots in the slide footer)

 ---